 2005 Director/Scenographer Greek premiere The Greek Passion Opera (Bohuslav Martinů/Nikos Kazantzakis) Staged in the Byzantine Citadel/former town’s prison Thessaloniki, Greece for Opera of Thessaloniki.

 Author of What is Scenography?
-(Routledge 2009) 3rd Edition in preparation for 2019
+(Routledge 2009) 3rd Edition

 for detailed design history please contact email@example.com